Molingejr/machine_learning_models/car_price_prediction/README.md

 We visualize how well our model performs by comparing the true(actual) and predicted prices using a confusion matrix.

 ## Future work
-* Apply feature engineering by removing features which has a poor correlation.
+* Apply feature engineering by removing features which has a poor correlation with our target variable.
 A threshold value will be chosen here.
 * Build other regression models like Ridge, Lasso, and Random Forest.
 And compare accuracy.